sul-dlss/libsys-airflow/README.md

 1. Clone repository `git clone https://github.com/sul-dlss/libsys-airflow.git`
 2. Start up docker locally.
 3. Create a `.env` file with the `AIRFLOW_UID` and `AIRFLOW_GROUP` values.
 For local development these can usually be `AIRFLOW_UID=50000` and `AIRFLOW_GROUP=0`.
 (See [Airflow docs](https://airflow.apache.org/docs/apache-airflow/2.5.0/howto/docker-compose/index.html#setting-the-right-airflow-user) for more info.)
-4. Optionally, add to the `.env` values for environment variables used by DAGs and listed in `docker-compose.yml`:
+4. Add to the `.env` values for environment variables used by DAGs.
+(These are usually applied to VMs by puppet.)
   * `AIRFLOW_VAR_AEON_URL`
   * `AIRFLOW_VAR_AEON_KEY`
   * `AIRFLOW_VAR_AEON_SOURCE_QUEUE_ID`